Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

     # Format the prompt based on if the user chooses to use the RAG option or not.
     #

     # Build the RAG prompt if the user chooses.
+Defaulting the similarity to 0.8 -> 1 for better matching.
+    chunks_used = []
     if st.session_state.dataset_context:
+        # Get the RAG records.
         context_cmd = f"""
           with context_cte as
-          (select winery_information as winery_chunk, vector_cosine_similarity(winery_embedding,
+          (select winery_or_vineyard, winery_information as winery_chunk, vector_cosine_similarity(winery_embedding,
                 snowflake.cortex.embed_text_768('e5-base-v2', ?)) as v_sim
-          from single_string_winery_review_vector
+          from vineyard_data_vectors
+          having v_sim > 0.79
           order by v_sim desc
           limit ?)
-          select winery_chunk from context_cte
+          select winery_or_vineyard, winery_chunk from context_cte
           """
         chunk_limit = st.session_state.num_retrieved_chunks
         context_df = session.sql(context_cmd, params=[question, chunk_limit]).to_pandas()
         context_len = len(context_df) -1
+        # Add the vineyard names to a list to be displayed later.
+        chunks_used = context_df['WINERY_OR_VINEYARD'].tolist()
+        # Build the additional prompt context using the wine dataset.
         rag_context = ""
         for i in range (0, context_len):
-            rag_context += context_df._get_value(i, 'WINERY_CHUNK')
+            rag_context += context_df.loc[i, 'WINERY_CHUNK']
         rag_context = rag_context.replace("'", "''")
+        # Construct the prompt.
         new_prompt = f"""
-          'Act as a California winery visit expert for visitors to California wine country who want an incredible visit and tasting experience.
+          Act as a California winery visit expert for visitors to California wine country who want an incredible visit and tasting experience.
 You are a personal visit assistant named Snowflake CA Wine Country Visit Assistant.
-Provide the most accurate information on California wineries based on winery_information from vineyard_data_vectors table.
-Only provide information if there is an exact match in the given Context.
+Provide the most accurate information on California wineries based only on the context provided.
+Only provide information if there is an exact match below.
+Do not go outside the context provided.
           Context: {rag_context}
           Question: {question}
-          Answer: '
+          Answer:
           """
     else:
-        # Build the generic version of the prompt without RAG.
+        # Construct the generic version of the prompt without RAG to only go against what the LLM was trained.
         new_prompt = f"""
-          'Act as a California winery visit expert for visitors to California wine country who want an incredible visit and tasting experience.
+          Act as a California winery visit expert for visitors to California wine country who want an incredible visit and tasting experience.
 You are a personal visit assistant named Snowflake CA Wine Country Visit Assistant.
 Provide the most accurate information on California wineries.
           Question: {question}
-          Answer: '
+          Answer:
           """

-    return new_prompt
+    return new_prompt, chunks_used

-def get_model_token_count(question):
+def get_model_token_count(prompt_or_response) -> int:
     #
-    # Calculate and return the token count for the model and question used.
+    # Calculate and return the token count for the model and prompt or response.
     #
+    token_count = 0
     try:
-        token_count_sql = f"""
-          select SNOWFLAKE.CORTEX.COUNT_TOKENS('{st.session_state.model_name}', '{question}') as token_count;
-          """
+        token_cmd = f"""select SNOWFLAKE.CORTEX.COUNT_TOKENS(?, ?) as token_count;"""
+        tc_data = session.sql(token_cmd, params=[st.session_state.model_name, prompt_or_response]).collect()
-        token_count_data = session.sql(token_count_sql).collect()
+        token_count = tc_data[0][0]
+    except Exception:
+        # Negative value just denoting that tokens could not be counted for some reason.
-        token_count = token_count_data[0][0]
+        token_count = -9999

     return token_count
-    except Exception as e:
-        token_count = -1

 def calc_times(start_time, first_token_time, end_time, token_count):
     #